albert-szabo/albert-szabo/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/albert-szabo)
 - ⚡ Fun fact: Thomas Jefferson was 33 years old when he signed the Declaration of Independence.

-More immediately, I'm looking for software engineering roles with ambitious teams working on hard problems.
+I'm looking for software engineering roles with ambitious teams working on hard problems.